 Sam Sherman is an associate in the antitrust group in Axinn’s Washington, DC office.
-His practice focuses on merger investigations, merger analysis, and antitrust counseling.
-He was a Summer Associate with Axinn in 2019.
+His practice focuses on antitrust transactions, litigation, and government investigations.
+He has represented both U.S. and multinational clients across a variety of sectors, including life sciences, technology, and cannabis.
+He was a summer associate with Axinn in 2019.

 Sam earned his JD at Stanford Law School.
 Prior to law school, he was a Research Fellow at Stanford University, where he used cutting-edge social scientific methods to study difficult questions of law and public policy and co-authored two articles about improving government service delivery based on empirical evidence.

 Sam holds a BA in Mathematics and Economics from Wake Forest University, where he was a Nancy Susan Reynolds Scholar and recipient of the David and Lelia Farr Prize for Excellence in Economics (awarded to one graduating economics major for outstanding achievement).

 **Not yet admitted to the Washington, DC Bar.

 - Gerald Gunther Prize for Outstanding Performance in Communications Law: Internet & Telephony (Stanford Law School)

 - Gerald Gunther Prize for Outstanding Performance in Communications Law: Broadcast & Cable Television (Stanford Law School)

 - John Hart Ely Prize for Outstanding Performance in Lawyering for Innovation: Artificial Intelligence (Stanford Law School)